codefellows-seattle-javascript-401d18/13-express-mongo/lab-maddy/README.md

   - npm run debugger -
   - npm install bluebird (sets this as a dependency in package.json) -

+# Notes:
+  - Don't forget to git ignore your `db/` dir

-  I added the following to my package.json scripts:
+  - I added the following to my package.json scripts:
   "debugger": "node inspect server.js",

-  I've added the server.js to the lib directory.
+  - I've added the server.js to the lib directory.

-  Then in terminal, within the project directory, type: npm run debugger
+  - Then in terminal, within the project directory, type: npm run debugger
     - You should then see:
     > node inspect server.js

 # Collaborators:
 Isaac and Said.